-Menu Description Results Displays the results of all tests that are run.
+Menu Description Configuration Displays the configuration and status information of all detected devices.
+Results Displays the results of all tests that are run.
 System health Provides the current overview of the system performance.
 Event log Displays a time-stamped log of the results of all tests run on the system.
 This is displayed if at least one event description is recorded.